We make progress by

 Robert

-Vice President U.S. Facilities & Rail,
+Vice President, U.S. Facilities and Rail, Plains All American

-Fueling human
+Fueling American

 As the world’s population increases and the global middle class grows, energy demand too will grow.
 Trucks, trains, airplanes, tractors, and modern food systems rely on access to abundant liquid fuels.
 American refineries provide the energy that allows people to pursue healthy, successful lives in our country — and all over the world.